sagemathinc/cocalc-doc/source/plus-new.rst

 |plus-circle| Create new files

 This tab gives you numerous options for file creation.
-There are also buttons to launch :ref:`Jupyter Classic and JupyterLab servers <jupyter-server-alternatives>`, `VS Code`_ server, and :doc:`Pluto server <howto/pluto>`.
+There are also buttons to launch :ref:`jupyterlab-server`, `VS Code`_ server, and :doc:`Pluto server <howto/pluto>`.

 .. figure:: img/plus-new.png
      :width: 100%